Your Picture

 Working Papers:

-Public and private firms coexist in various sectors within developing countries, yet it remains unclear how new public firms affect private entrants.
-This paper studies these public-private interactions in the Malaysian hospital sector.
-I combine newly digitized data encompassing six decades of hospital construction records and spatial data to study what influences the allocation of public hospitals, and where private hospitals enter in response to public hospitals.
-I find that public hospitals are built in areas that are far from existing public hospitals and represented by politicians who become Ministers.
-Instead of crowding out private entrants, public hospitals crowd in private hospitals due to shared labor markets and demand-side complementarities.
+As countries develop, fiscal constraints in the public sector lead to increased demand for private sector services.
+How should the government make public investments when anticipating private entrants?
+I study this question in the Malaysian hospital market using a spatial dataset that combines hospital locations, entry timing, and demographics.
+Instead of crowding-out private entrants, I find that new public hospitals crowd-in private hospitals and private hospitals agglomerate around public hospitals due to shared labor markets and demand-side complementarities.
 Given these incentives, I build a spatial entry model to quantify the gains from accounting for private entry when allocating public hospitals.
-Counterfactual simulations show that reallocating public hospitals can improve access by changing the incentives of where private hospitals choose to locate.
-These findings show how the spatial allocation of public investments can influence market incentives beyond conventional economic policies such as subsidies or tax incentives.
+Counterfactual simulations show that reallocating public hospitals can improve welfare by changing the incentives of where private hospitals choose to locate.
+These findings show how public investments can not only crowd-in private investments but can also influence firm locations beyond conventional economic policies such as subsidies or tax incentives.

-2. Politics and Bureaucratic Allocation Rules: Evidence from Malaysian Hospitals. [ Abstract ]
+2. Politicians and Bureaucratic Planning: Evidence from Malaysian Hospitals

 Publications: